Frequently Asked Questions

 - Proceed to click on the blue ‘search’ button once all fields have been fulfilled.
 This will now reveal all entries under the specific address you have entered

-To search under another property, click ‘Clear Search’ and re-enter relevant address again.
-Please see link below which will direct you to the registration window: online.hertfordshirebc.co.uk
+To search under another property, click ‘Clear Search’ and re-enter the relevant address again.
+Please see the link below which will direct you to the registration window: online.hertfordshirebc.co.uk

 The charges for searches are as follows: